aklivity/zilla-docs/src/reference/config/bindings/kafka-grpc/.partials/options.md

 > `object`

-Metadata header used to specify the idempotency key when adapting `kafka` topic streams to `grpc` request-response streams.
+Metadata header used to specify the idempotency key.

 #### idempotency.metadata